Understanding the Child Safe Standards and Their Role in Our Community

 A risk assessment is more than a compliance requirement; it’s an exercise in foresight and prevention.
 By identifying potential risks and vulnerabilities, organisations can tailor their child safety measures to mitigate these threats effectively.

 Risk areas may include physical and emotional abuse, cultural safety, online environments, and more.
-Each of these risks requires a unique strategy, yet all must align with the broader child safe culture and practices.
+Each of these risks requires a unique strategy, but all must align with the broader child safe culture and practices.

 Organisations cannot afford to take a one-size-fits-all approach to child safety.
 It demands nuanced understanding and deliberate, targeted interventions.